nartodono/Example-Game-Memory-Trainer/README.md

    Once the addresses are found, the trainer can read or write the values in real-time.

 4. **Why Use a Pointer Chain?**
    The pointer chain is needed because the actual memory addresses change every time the game starts (dynamic memory allocation).
-The chain lets us always find the right spot, no matter what address is used this session.
+The chain lets us always find the right spot, no matter what address is used in this session.

 ---